| PPI OPEN PATENT LICENSE Version 0.1.11 (Note: Online edits to this version number still being made.) WORK IN PROGRESS

 be distributed under this license under the same terms and

+conditions as the rest of this work.
 For instance, if a work could be distributed under the terms

 and conditions of Open Patent Pool 2, and then the work was